FocusChina MTBE may stabilise; buying interest low, supply tight

 However, high prices have sidelined market players, with buying activities restricted to those with urgent need.

 Uncertainties in crude price direction could also weaken buying interest in the MTBE market.
-Weakening global demand and geopolitical tensions between
+Weakening global demand and geopolitical tensions between Iran and the West are two opposing forces that dictate the movement of crude prices in the international market.

 The same average operating rates may apply for September because of a number of turnarounds, they said.